torrejonv/teranode/ui/dashboard/src/internal/assets/blog/testing-teranode.md

 ### Test setup

 The test setup consists of 3 full Teranodes, all processing transactions, and building and propagating blocks.
-Each node has its own utxo set and does full validation of all transactions and blocks.
+Each node has its own UTXO set and does full validation of all transactions and blocks.

 The Teranodes are:
 - M1: In Europe